Corporate Training 101: The Basics

 - May take longer to develop than ILT

-- Bandwidth can affect access to content
+- Bandwidth can affect access to materials used in the courses

 - Lack of face-to-face interactions